Consolidation of Soil Equipment

 Soil Consolidation Testing, continued

-Consolidation is a process in which a soil sample undergoes a volumetric change due to the application of some type of loading.
 Placing a load on a soil sample results in a reduction in the void space within the soil.
 In the laboratory, this load can be applied pneumatically or by simply placing weights on the sample.
 This process simulates the effects of real-world forces placed on soil whether from simple compaction or building structures on the soil.
 Incremental consolidation tests can be conducted by applying load increments to a soil sample for predetermined lengths of time.
-Generally, the load increments are arrived at by doubling the previous load.
+Generally, the load increments are determined by doubling the previous load.